Toric $G$-Fano Threefolds: Abstract

 \section{Abstract}

-We classify toric Fano threefolds having at worst terminal singularities such that a rank of a $G$-invariant part of a class group equals one, where $G$ is a group acting on the variety by automorphisms.
+We classify toric Fano threefolds having at worst terminal singularities such that the rank of the $G$-invariant part of the class group equals one, where $G$ is a finite group acting on the variety by automorphisms.